 Alan is a solicitor of the Senior Courts of England and Wales (non-practising) and is currently a senior external examiner at the University of Law.

-In addition to her career in law, Alisa is an organisational psychologist and trained in psychometric testing (ability and personality).
+In addition to her career in law, Alisa is an organisational psychologist.

 Andrea is a UK qualified lawyer, who develops and delivers technical and skills training programmes to a broad range of commercial clients and law firms.